software-mansion/react-native-reanimated/README.md

   }
 }
 ```
-This API gives possibility to use animation with original Animated API.
-It's also the the way of running animation on some interaction without necessity or rerendering view.
+This API gives the possibility to use animation with original `Animated` API.
+It's also a way of running animation on some interaction without necessity or rerendering view.

 ## 100% declarative gesture interactions

-Reanimated works best with the [Gesture Handler](https://kmagiera.github.io/react-native-gesture-handler) library.
-Currently all the examples are made using that library including the ultimate [ImagePreview app](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/imageViewer).
+`react-native-reanimated` works best with the [Gesture Handler](https://kmagiera.github.io/react-native-gesture-handler) library.
+Currently all the examples are made using that library, including the ultimate [ImagePreview app](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/imageViewer).
 See it in action below:

 ![](/assets/imagepreview.gif)